GENEVA–PAV–ARCHIBORETUM: IT WAS ALMOST LIKE A DREAM…

 On paper, Archiboretum had everything it needed to become one of Europe’s most iconic urban projects

 Two twin towers of solid timber, linked by a suspended public SkyPark, forming a sort of inhabited vertical forest.
-A complete neighbourhood stacked vertically: homes, offices, a hotel, shops, cultural spaces.
+A complete neighbourhood stacked vertically: housing, offices, a hotel, shops, cultural spaces.
 In total, 90,000 m² of mixed-use space, with over 600 homes and 600 jobs.

 But the project went far beyond a mere architectural feat: